Top attractions

 • Walk: The simplest transfer is on foot; allow 2–5 minutes between entrances.
 Tram T1 to Sultanahmet is the easiest arrival point for both.

 • Transit: From elsewhere in the city, use T1 to Sultanahmet, then walk.
-Taxis can slow badly around Sultanahmet’s traffic-controlled streets.
+Taxis can get stuck badly around Sultanahmet’s traffic-controlled streets.

 • Parking: Street parking is scarce and usually slower than public transit.
 If you drive, use a paid lot outside the core and finish by tram or on foot.